163432591/cse214/Problem Set 1/readme.md

 Here for problem 1,2,3 i first declare an integer array length of one hunderd.i dont initialize the array.i check overflow for each program.i don,t use any function and pointer.just use simple loop for solving problem.
 .
 ```
-## Check overflow
+## Check overflow:

 if(n>100)
     {
         printf("Overflow");
     }

-## Take values from user into an array until end of file
+## Take values from user into an array until end of file:

  while(scanf("%d",&array[i]) != EOF)
     {